benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Review in the bot, in case they exist, possible cases of the template `dts` or `date_table_sorting` with English format, as this template also exists in Spanish.
 See <https://en.wikipedia.org/wiki/Template:Date_table_sorting>, <https://es.wikipedia.org/wiki/Plantilla:Dts>, <https://es.wikipedia.org/w/index.php?title=Compile_Heart&diff=prev&oldid=122078489>.
 - [ ] Make the tool more general in order to find replacements in other wiki-projects
 - [ ] Migrate to Wikipedia REST API, meant to be more appropriate for this kind of tools.
 - [ ] Set i18n in the frontend.
 Translate edition message according to the used language.
+Even try to make this message more specific about the replacements done.
 - [ ] Improve webapp cache for assets or other files.
 Check results of PageSpeed Insights.
 - [ ] Review API and front-end routes
 - [ ] Review occurrences in code and doc of _article_ and replace when needed by _page_
+- [ ] Add a new option to _skip_ a page for revision for a user, but keep it available for the rest.

 ### Docs
 - [ ] Publish the rules of BenjaBot